buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialEnergy.md

+# Pset_MaterialEnergy

 A set of extended material properties for energy calculation purposes.
 <!-- end of short definition -->